The Selwyn Beach Conservation Area is located on the northeast shore of Chemong Lake, at 2251 Birch Island Road, just north of Peterborough.

 Picnickers will enjoy the convenience of the picnic shelter, with central barbecue and tables, washrooms and change houses located near the beach area.
-You can reserve the use of the picnic shelter for family or other functions by contacting the main office.
+Please contact us (call 705-745-5791, ext.
+0) to reserve the use of the picnic shelter for family or other organized functions.

 The gently sloping sandy beach and swimming area offer a great way to cool down on hot, sunny days.
 Parents and caregivers are advised that the beach and swimming area are not supervised.
 Sorry, no dogs allowed on the beach.

 Boat launching and docking facilities provide access to Chemong Lake and the Kawartha Lakes system for those who enjoy recreational boating.